George Hargreaves (politician)

-James George Hargreaves (born 14 July 1957), known as George Hargreaves or J. G. Hargreaves, is a religious minister, community worker, political campaigner, former leader of the Christian Party, former music producer, songwriter, TV producer and currently working as a Christian movie promoter, screenwriter and missionary.
+James George Hargreaves (born 14 July 1957), known as George Hargreaves or J. G. Hargreaves, is an English religious minister, community worker, political campaigner, former politician, former music producer, songwriter, TV producer and currently working as a Christian missionary.

+He was leader of the Christian Party, having founded it in 2004.

 Early life

-Of Trinidadian descent, Hargreaves grew up in Islington.
+Of Trinidadian ancestry, Hargreaves grew up in Islington.
 He is fifth out seven siblings.
 His life was saved by a firefighter who rescued him from his burning house when he was a child.
 He was educated at King's College London, the University of Oxford, and at the University of St Andrews.